josmas/local-badgr-server/Readme.md

 # How to build the image
 Build the image with:

-`docker build -t <your_name>/local-badgr-server .` do not forget the dot at the end, and change _<your_name>_ to your _docker hub_ username or some other of your choosing.
+`docker build -t <your_name>/local-badgr-server .`

+Do not forget the _dot_ at the end of the build command, and change your_name to your _docker hub_ username or some other name of your choosing.

-The image creates a 'badgr' user with no password and in the sudoers group.
+The image is based on Ubuntu 14.04, and it creates a 'badgr' user with no password and in the sudoers group.
 The sources are at `/home/badgr/badgr-server`.

 # How to use the image
-Use the script _runBashBadgr.sh_ to start a bash session with the badgr user.
-Make sure you change _<your_name>_ to the name you used when building the image.
+You can use the script _runBashBadgr.sh_ to start a bash session with the _badgr_ user.
+Make sure you modify the script to change your_name to the name you used when building the image.
 The script simply runs a bash session in the container so you can take it from there.
 You can run it manually with:

 `docker run -ti --rm --name local-badgr-server -p 8000:8000 <your_name>/local-badgr-server /bin/bash`

-The first time you run the container you will probably want to create a superuser with:
+The first time you run the container you will probably want to create a Django superuser with:

+`./manage.py createsuperuser`

-`./manage.py createsuperuser` Follow the prompts to provide the information needed.
+Follow the prompts to provide the information needed.
 The migrations have already been run, but any changes you make once you start using the image, will need to be _committed_ to the container.